All Episodes

 I want everybody dragged in.

-Uh that's the equivalent of what they're doing at the airport.
+That's the equivalent of what they're doing at the airport.

 I think so.

-Um, let me ask you a question, Mark.
+Hey, let me ask you a question.

 You know, Mary Antoinette, God bless her, said, let them eat cake.

-So Michelle Obama and Eric Holder, they're doing a pincer movement here to try and get you into the federally regulated uh salad bar.
+So Michelle Obama and Eric Holder, they're doing a pincer movement here to try and get you into the federally regulated salad bar.

 There is no end to it.

-Thanks for your call, Larns.
+Thanks for your call, Lance.

-Mark Stein walking in a federally regulated wonderland.
+Mark Stein, walking in a federally regulated wonderland.

 I think this falls into the noted without comment section.